Glossary

 • Relevant Partner

-A relevant partner is someone of either sex who are not married, or in a civil partnership with, but who live together as if they are married or in a civil partnership.
+A relevant partner is someone who you aren’t married to or in a civil partnership with, but who you live with as if you’re married or in a civil partnership.

 • Revaluation